 Successful application of DA critically requires sufficient observations either of the properties that the model parameters to be estimated depend on or of the state variables that are being estimated.
-The most commonly used observation type in biogeochemical DA applications is satellite-based ocean color observations (Mattern et al. 2017, Ciavatta et al. 2018, Teruzzi et al.
+The most commonly used observation type in biogeochemical DA applications is satellite-based ocean color observations (Mattern et al. 2017, Ciavatta et al. 2018, Teruzzi cannot be measured directly, by inferring them from observable properties.
+But only if the observations contain enough relevant information about the processes of interest.

-2018) which are available at a relatively high temporal resolution and covering large areas of the surface ocean.
-While these observations are useful for informing model estimates of properties directly linked to processes involving phytoplankton, they provide little information on the carbonate system.
-Dynamical models are able to quantitatively constrain processes that cannot be measured directly, by inferring them from observable properties, but only if the observations contain enough relevant information about the processes of interest.
 Hence, one of the biggest challenges facing the application of DA to models of the marine carbonate system, is the sparsity of observations of the marine carbonate system.
-Observations of pH, pCO2, alkalinity, and DIC used to be limited to moorings and research cruises but have more recently been extended by automated observing systems, such as gliders, BGC-Argo floats and uncrewed surface vehicles (Bushinski et al. 2019).
-Although these measurements are becoming more common (Chai et al. 2020), they are still sparse compared to what is typically required for DA applications.
-In this context, an additional challenge is the problem of underdetermination, i.e. if multiple processes or properties of interest can cause a similar change in an observable property, then observing this property alone may not hold enough information to constrain these processes or properties and more observations are needed (see Fig. 4 and code examples in Fennel et al. 2022).
-As new platforms are added to the observing system, DA techniques can help guide their optimal deployment and tailor observational programs to the specific needs of OAE applications (see Section 4.3 below).
-Furthermore, statistical and machine-learning approaches are being developed (e.g., Lohrenz et al. 2018, Bittig et al. 2018, in prep.) that may help overcome the undersampling of carbonate system properties and could feed directly into DA applications.
+Although measurements of DIC, pH, alkalinity, and $pCO_2$ are becoming more common (Chai et al. 2020), they are still sparse compared to what is typically required for DA applications.
+In this context, an additional challenge is the problem of underdetermination: If multiple processes of interest can cause a similar change in an observable property, then observing this property alone may not be enough information to constrain these processes and more observations are needed (see Fig. 4 and code examples in Fennel et al. 2022).